Lena massacre: Reactions

 The massacre triggered a wave of strikes and protests.
 Soon afterwards, the administration offered its workers a new contract, which failed to gain their satisfaction.
 News of the massacre provoked nationwide strikes and protest meetings totalling more than 300,000 participants, with 700 political strikes during the month of April, and 1,000 strikes on 1 May in the St. Petersburg area alone.
 The strike continued until 25 August, when the last of the workers withdrew from the mines and moved elsewhere.
 Altogether, an estimated 9,000 employees and family members abandoned the goldfields.
 The number of strikes in Russia had sharply declined from 14,000 in 1905 to just 222 in 1910.
 Next year it increased to 466 and 1,918 in 1912.
 Lenin argued that the massacre had 'inflamed the masses with a revolutionary fire'.

 The massacre was protested by the Social Democratic leaders and the Socialists Revolutionary leaders who were in Paris at the time of the event.
 Socialist parties, like the Bolsheviks and the Mensheviks, used that tragedy and the public outrage it sparked to further promote their political leanings throughout the Empire.

 The massacre also triggered massive walkouts as a form of generalised opposition to the Tsarist political system through the yearly commemoration of the victims of excessive force during the Lena massacre.
 This commemorative event held deep significance to the public and attracted broad sympathy.
 The massacre contributed to general discontent throughout society, shattering the calm restored in the Empire after the 1905 Revolution.
-The massacre greatly increased tension and unrest in factories and workshops, where the demands for better pay and conditions were yet to be reached throughout the Empire.
+The massacre greatly increased tension and unrest in factories and workshops, where the demands for better pay and conditions had yet to reach throughout the Empire.

 The Duma also passed a law which introduced insurance benefits, in times of sickness and accident as well as creating worker representatives, two months after the Lena massacre.
 This law improved the conditions of workers across the Empire.